 Eduardo is a hard worker, but it has been very difficult to build his own house with the wages he recieves.
 They have four children.
 The oldest two are from Zeferina’s former marriage and the younger two are their’s together.
 The kids’ ages in 2019 when they were interviewed were: 13, 10, 6, and 4.

-María Vázquez is a hard working single mother raising her young son, Eric, in the nearby town of Santa Fe.
-When she was younger, María worked in Ruiz where she met Eric’s dad.
+María Vázquez is a hard working single mother raising her son, Eric, in the nearby town of Santa Fe.
+When she was younger, María worked in Ruiz (city nearby) where she met Eric’s dad.
 He moved to the United States, and later María and Eric moved there to be with him.
-It didn’t work out for them, so María and Eric moved back to Mexico and stayed with her sister.
+It didn’t work out for them, so María and Eric moved back to Mexico when he was young and stayed with her sister since her brother-in-law also was away working.
 However, when her sister’s husband returned home, they had to move out.
 She rented a house for a while, but it was very difficult for her to make the payments with money she earned selling meals.
-Her brother is loaning María a house in Santa Fe.
-Everyday, she worries that her brother will need his house again, and she and Eric will be asked to move.
-For her, having a home would mean happiness, peace and the security of having a place of her own where she knows she would never be asked to leave.
+The house they live in now is in the picture above.
+Part of it is caving in and as you can see, a tarp is needed so the rain does not come through the roof.
+For her, having a home would mean happiness, peace and the security of having a safe place of her own.

 No comments: